jamzigod/Adidas-Account-Creator/README.md

 # Adidas-Account-Generator
-Adidas account generator for UK/US with captcha bypass for Python 3.
+Adidas account generator for UK/US with captcha bypass.

+Must have Python 3 to run this script.

 - install requirements (requests and getrandbits)
 - edit adi-account-gen.py to have your chosen credentails (name and d.o.b)